Setting up your online kanban board is a four step process that we'll look into in detail.

 Choosing Columns for your Kanban Board

-Try to start with a To Do (or Backlog) column which contains a list of tasks that your team may have to work on in the future.
+- Try to start with a To Do (or Backlog) column which contains a list of user stories that your team may have to work on in the future.

 Setting Work in Progress (WIP) Limits